rollup/rollup/docs/05-plugins.md

 Type: `(options: InputOptions) => InputOptions | null`<br>
 Kind: `sync, sequential`

 Reads and replaces or manipulates the options object passed to `rollup.rollup`.
 Returning `null` does not replace anything.
+This is the only hook that does not have access to most [plugin context](guide/en#plugin-context) utility functions as it is run before rollup is fully configured.

 #### `outro`
 Type: `string | (() => string)`<br>